 3.4.4.1.
 This documentation shall itemize the parameters being monitored and shall set out, for each failure condition of the type defined in paragraph 3.4.4. of this annex, the warning signal to be given to the driver/passengers/other road users and/or to service/technical inspection personnel.

 3.4.4.2.
-This documentation shall also describe the measures in place to ensure the “The System” is free from unreasonable risks for the driver, passengers and other road users when the performance of “The System” is affected by environmental conditions e.g. climatic, temperature, dust ingress, water ingress, ice packing.
+This documentation shall also describe the measures in place to ensure the “The System” is free from unreasonable risks for the driver, vehicle occupants, and other road users when the performance of “The System” is affected by environmental conditions e.g. climatic, temperature, dust ingress, water ingress, ice packing.

 3.5.
 Safety management system (Process Audit)